D'arcy Wretzky: 1999: Final tour, recording sessions and leaving the band

 Wretzky's time in the band was marked with alternating periods of happiness and discomfort.
 Corgan considered her the "moral authority" and "moral conscience" of the band.
 In the aftermath of the success of 1995's Mellon Collie and the Infinite Sadness, Corgan said that she began an "apparent slow descent into insanity and/or drugs (take your pick)."
 After the short, nine-date "The Arising!" tour in April 1999 with all four original members performing together for the first time since 1996, Wretzky decided to leave the band and intended to pursue an acting career.
 The band was recording Machina/The Machines of God and Machina II/The Friends and Enemies of Modern Music at the time and as a result she performed very few bass parts on the album.
 Most of the bass parts were handled by Corgan himself.
 In early 2000, she was arrested for possession of crack cocaine.
-Corgan later commented she was "fired for being a mean-spirited drug addict who refused to get help."
 She was replaced on 2000's Machina tours by former Hole bassist Melissa Auf der Maur.